Designing Operational Processes for a Mining Client

 4 recommendations were provided to optimize system performance and user experience.

-Upon finalizing the 12 process maps and further discussions with the client on their most critical pain points, we proposed 4 key recommendations that addresses each of the 4 categories of user pain points:
+Upon finalizing the 12 process maps and further discussions with the client on their most critical pain points, we further proposed 4 key recommendations that addresses each of the 4 categories of user pain points:

 Visual of recommendations